Can Dojo Loach (Weather Loach) and Leopard Bushfish (Ctenopoma) Live Together?

 Tank Setup

-To house Dojo Loach (Weather Loach) and Leopard Bushfish (Ctenopoma) together, plan for an aquarium of at least 240 litres with a minimum length of 120 cm.
-This accounts for the larger species' space requirements with an additional 20 % buffer to reduce territorial tension.
+To house Dojo Loach (Weather Loach) and Leopard Bushfish (Ctenopoma) together, plan for an aquarium of at least 200 litres with a minimum length of 120 cm.
+This recommendation combines the stricter species minimums with a community-load allowance so the pairing has realistic long-term space and filtration headroom.

 Because this pairing requires extra vigilance, include plenty of hiding spots — caves, driftwood, and dense plant clusters — so the less dominant fish can retreat when needed.